 The buccaneers owe their name, on the other hand, to the Caribbean word "boucan", which designates the way of preparing smoked meat, an activity to which they were originally dedicated.
 Their way of life was based on the hunting of wild pigs and the sale of the prepared meat to the boats that traveled along the uninhabited coast of Santo Domingo.
 It was not until several years later, when the Spaniards destroyed the forests in which the buccaneers operated to drive them out of the island for good, that these hunters began to attack ships, transforming themselves into "filibusters".

 The feared filibusters did not recognize themselves as belonging to any European country and organized themselves into a society, "The Brotherhood of the Coast", located on the legendary Turtle Island, a brotherhood that came to have thousands of members and became famous throughout the world.

-The nucleus of this colony was formed with the survivors of the Spanish persecutions in Santo Domingo, who were gradually joined by adventurers from all over the world, shipwrecked sailors, victims of pirate attacks, and hundreds of persecuted Europeans who saw in La Tortuga and its Brotherhood the only way to achieve freedom.
+The nucleus of this colony was formed by the survivors of the Spanish persecutions in Santo Domingo, who were gradually joined by adventurers from all over the world, shipwrecked sailors, victims of pirate attacks, and hundreds of persecuted Europeans who saw in La Tortuga and its Brotherhood the only way to achieve freedom.
 When Father Labat, a notable missionary who traveled throughout the Caribbean, visited Tortuga Island in the early 18th century, he found it uninhabited, as the population had moved some time ago to the western coast of Hispaniola, in present-day Haiti.